-Paleozoic Passive Margin (542-251.5 Ma)
+2.2 Paleozoic Passive Margin (542-251.5 Ma)

-During the Paleozoic Era (542-251.5 Ma), Arizona was on the trailing edge of the North American continent, while the continent was moving eastward toward a collision with Europe and Africa.
-Therefore, Arizona did not experience any volcanic explosions or igneous intrusions during this long time-period.
-However, during the three main orogenic episodes in the eastern United States, Arizona received more continental sediments, mainly sandstones and siltstones.
-During the lulls between the mountain-building episodes, warm, shallow seaways extended across Arizona, creating thick sequences of limestone that now contain many beautiful caves.
-In the eastern United States, the three main mountain-building episodes with volcanism and metamorphism included the Taconic (490-445 Ma), Acadian (410-380 Ma), and Alleghenian (325-220 Ma).
-Because of the quiet shallow sea and lazy floodplain environments, abundant invertebrate fossils are preserved in the Paleozoic rocks of Arizona (Bryant 1968).
+During the Paleozoic Era (542-251.5 Ma), Arizona was on the trailing edge of the North American continent, while the North American continent was moving eastward toward a collision with Europe and Africa.
+Therefore, Arizona did not experience any volcanic explosions or igneous intrusions during this long time period.
+However, during the three main orogenic episodes in the eastern U.S., Arizona received more continental sediments, mainly sandstones and siltstones.
+During the lulls between the mountain building episodes, warm shallow seaways extended across Arizona, creating thick sequences of limestone that now contain many beautiful caves.
+In the eastern U.S., the three main episodes with volcanism and metamorphism included the Taconic (490-445 Ma), Acadian (410-380 Ma), and Alleghenian (325-220 Ma) mountain building episodes.
+Because of the quiet shallow sea and lazy floodplain environments, abundant invertebrate fossils are preserved in the

+Paleozoic rocks of Arizona (Bryant 1968).
 The limestones are important hosts to ore deposits and are the frequent deposition site of beautiful mineral specimens, such as wulfenite.

 The shallow seaway expanded eastward across Arizona during the Middle Cambrian (520-488 Ma).
-This transgressing seaway deposited beach sands (about 521-499 Ma).
+This transgressing seaway deposited beach sands (~521-499 Ma).
 Overlying the sandstones, shale and siltstones were deposited in nearshore environments.
-These were, in turn, buried by marine limestones (about 515-488 Ma).
-These rocks are grayish olive-green to dark greenish-gray limestone with worm borings and conspicuous thin beds of edgewise conglomerates.
-For the first time, fossils of invertebrates-trilobites, snails, brachiopods, and worm borings-show up in the sedimentary rocks.
+These were, in turn, buried by marine limestones [~515-488 Ma].
+These rocks are grayish olive-green to dark greenish gray limestone with worm borings and conspicuous thin beds of edgewise conglomerates.
+For the first time, fossils of invertebrates - trilobites, snails, brachiopods, and worm borings - show up in the sedimentary rocks.

-In the Ordovician and Silurian periods, the Taconic mountain-building event (about 488-444 Ma) created the ancestral Appalachian Mountains in the eastern United States.
-This large continental assembly event caused Arizona to be above water and undergoing erosion during most of the Ordovician and Silurian periods, so that rocks of these ages are mostly missing in Arizona.
+In the Ordovician and Silurian Periods, the Taconic mountain building event (~488-444 Ma) created the ancestral Appalachian Mountains in the eastern U.S. This large continental assembly event caused Arizona to be above water and undergoing erosion during the most of the Ordovician and Silurian Periods, so that rocks of these ages are mostly missing in Arizona.

-The eastward-moving North American plate collided with Europe in the Acadian mountain-building event (about 410-380 Ma).
+The eastward moving North American plate collided with Europe in the Acadian mountain building event (~410-380 Ma).
 During the Devonian Period, Arizona experienced frequent changes between marine and continental depositional environments.
 The scene was also complicated by a subduction zone and island volcanic arc system along the western coast of North America that was mainly active in Nevada.
-In southern Arizona, the Late Devonian Martin Formation (about 386-375 Ma) is typically dark gray to brownish-black and consists of chert, limestone, sandstone, and shale.
+In southern Arizona, the Late Devonian Martin Formation, ~386-375 Ma, is typically dark gray to brownish black and consists of chert, limestone, sandstone, and shale.
 It contains primitive fish fossils in addition to the invertebrate fossils typical of the Cambrian formations.

-During the Mississippian Period (359-318 Ma), there was a lull between the Acadian and the Alleghenian mountainbuilding events.
-This lull allowed warm shallow seaways to engulf large areas of the western United States and to deposit massive thicknesses of limestone throughout the western United States.
-The Mississippian limestones include Redwall Limestone of the Grand Canyon and the Escabrosa Limestone of southern Arizona, as well as the Madison Limestone in Wyoming.
-These Early Mississippian limestones (about 353-340 Ma) are cliff-formers and contain caves throughout Arizona, such as Kartchner Cavern in Cochise County or Vesey's Paradise in the Grand Canyon (fig. 5).
+During the Mississippian Period (359-318 Ma), there was a lull between the Acadian and the Alleghenian mountain building events.
+This lull allowed warm shallow seaways to engulf large areas of the western U.S. These seaways deposited massive thicknesses of limestone throughout the western U.S. The Mississippian limestones include Redwall Limestone of the Grand Canyon and the Escabrosa Limestone of southern Arizona, as well as the Madison Limestone in Wyoming.
+These Early Mississippian limestones, ~353-340 Ma, are cliff-formers and contain caves throughout Arizona, such as Kartchner Cavern in Cochise County or Vesey's Paradise in the Grand Canyon (Figure 5).
 Fossil crinoid fragments, corals, and brachiopods are abundant in these rocks.